WHAT IS IT?

 Treatment

-The results of your evaluation are going to determine the best possible individualised treatment of your problem.
+The results of your evaluation are going to determine the best possible individualized treatment of your problem.
 Treatment may involve biofeedback and/or electrostimulation sessions, as well as specific exercises that should be performed a few times a day at home.
 These will help improve the function of your perineal (pelvic floor) muscles and gradually decrease your symptoms.
 The exercises will be modified regularly in order to continue to progress towards your goals.

 Treatment sessions usually start at once a week, and are later spaced out as you improve.